Thuswise/spiki/README.rst

 =========   =======================================================================================================
 Directory   Notes
 =========   =======================================================================================================
-atomic      A simple *Hello, World!* example basic       A triptych of dialogue with a dropdown menu and thumbnail images.
-With a *.cli* file to specify plugins
+atomic      A simple *Hello, World!* example. basic       A triptych of dialogue with a dropdown menu and thumbnail images. cyclic      A short story with a branching narrative. dynamic     A Javascript application demonstrating how Spiki supports *locality of behaviour*. eclectic    An example of a custom plugin for user-defined behaviour.
-            eg: ``python -m spiki.main =spiki/examples/basic/spiki.cli``
+            Uses a *.cli* file to include the plugin as an option
-cyclic      A short story with a branching narrative dynamic     A Javascript application demonstrating how Spiki supports *locality of behaviour*
+            eg: ``python -m spiki.main =spiki/examples/eclectic/spiki.cli``
 =========   =======================================================================================================

 Usage